-On February 13, 2023, Sorrento, together with its wholly-owned direct subsidiary, Scintilla Pharmaceuticals, Inc., commenced voluntary proceedings under Chapter 11 of the United States Bankruptcy Code in the United States Bankruptcy Court for the Southern District of Texas (the "Bankruptcy Court").
-The Chapter 11 proceedings are jointly administered under the caption In re Sorrento Therapeutics, Inc., et al. (the "Chapter 11 Cases").
-While we are majority-owned by Sorrento, we are not a debtor in Sorrento's voluntary Chapter 11 filing.
-As of March 31, 2023, we had a \$3.2 million receivable from Sorrento, which was fully reserved.
-We will evaluate the collectability of this receivable on a quarterly basis going forward.
+On February 13, 2023, Sorrento, together with its wholly-owned direct subsidiary, Scintilla Pharmaceuticals, Inc., commenced voluntary proceedings under Chapter 11 of the United States Bankruptcy Code in the United States Bankruptcy Court.
+The Chapter 11 proceedings are jointly administered under the caption In re Sorrento Therapeutics, Inc., et al. While we were majority-owned by Sorrento, we were not a debtor in Sorrento's voluntary Chapter 11 filing.
+As of September 30, 2023, Sorrento no longer holds a majority of the voting power of our outstanding capital stock entitled to vote.
+As of September 30, 2023, we had a \$3.2 million receivable from Sorrento, which was fully reserved.
+We evaluate the collectability of this receivable on a quarterly basis.